-The program's focus has now expanded to include the Cities Readiness Initiative (CRI) and Pandemic Influenza.
+The program's focus includes the Cities Readiness Initiative (CRI) and Pandemic Influenza.
 The CRI applies the Strategic National Stockpile program to metropolitan statistical areas nationwide to assure prompt distribution of vaccines or medication in the event of a public health emergency.
 As lead agency for statewide Pandemic Influenza (Pan Flu) response, the MSDH Emergency Preparedness program has provided education and training to agency staff, other state agency partners, and external stakeholders.
-The next phase consists of completing and exercising a statewide comprehensive Pan Flu plan and facilitating the development of individual plans at the county and local level.